Alejogb1/job-board/blog-data/the-coordinator-is-not-aware-of-this-member-kafka-error.md

 id: "the-coordinator-is-not-aware-of-this-member-kafka-error"
 ---

-Okay so you've got a kafka issue a coordinator issue it looks like that's a common enough headache I've wrestled with this before many times and probably will again frankly Its one of those situations that always seems simple until it isn't Right so let's break this down you're saying a member is having issues and the coordinator isnt picking it up thats not cool it should be it should be detecting and handling that like that is its primary job That error is a silent killer in distributed systems if you dont address it quickly it can cascade out of control So lets go from the top down
+ so you've got a kafka issue a coordinator issue it looks like that's a common enough headache I've wrestled with this before many times and probably will again frankly Its one of those situations that always seems simple until it isn't Right so let's break this down you're saying a member is having issues and the coordinator isnt picking it up thats not cool it should be it should be detecting and handling that like that is its primary job That error is a silent killer in distributed systems if you dont address it quickly it can cascade out of control So lets go from the top down

 First off lets be super clear what we're even talking about In Kafka a coordinator is essentially a broker that is chosen to manage a group of consumers or producers in a group it tracks which members are part of the group assigns partitions to the consumers and generally handles group membership when a member of the group has an issue such as failure or disconnection the coordinator has a job to detect that fact and deal with it quickly its kind of like a conductor leading an orchestra if the first violin stops playing you expect the conductor to notice